icons8-delete_sign_filledCreated with Sketch.

-Illustrated by Ralitza Nikolova
+Illustrated by

-Trigger Warning: depression, self-harm, suicide.
+Trigger Warning: This article contains discussion of depression, self-harm, and suicide.

 Kimberley is 28; and she got her first period when she was 13.
 She’d always experienced moodiness, irritability and anxiety; but as she reached her 20s, changes in her mood became more pronounced.
 She’d be depressed for the two weeks prior to her period: “I would become convinced that everyone hated me and that I was useless,” she says.